mlcommons/training/image_segmentation/pytorch/README.md

 The script assumes that the data is available at `/data` directory.

 Running this command for seeds in range `{0, 1, ..., 9}` should converge to the target accuracy `mean_dice` = 0.908.
-The training will be terminated once the quality threshold is reached or `MAX_EPOCH` (default: 4000) is surpassed.
+The training will be terminated once the quality threshold is reached or the maximum number of epochs is surpassed.
 If needed, those variables can be modified within the `run_and_time.sh` script.